Updated: 2025/Nov/16

 To produce a literal percent (`%') in the output, write the percent

 character twice: (`%%').
-This is not a format conversion.
-The remainder
+This is not a format conversion, but a special

 # A `#' character specifying that the value should be

 printed in an "alternative form".
-For b, c, d, and s
+For b, c, C, d, and

-formats, this option has no effect.
-For the o format
+s formats, this option has no effect.
+For the o

-the precision of the number is increased to force the
+format the precision of the number is increased to

-first character of the output string to a zero.
-For
+cause the first character of the numeric output string

-the x (X) format, a non-zero result has the string
+to be a zero.
+For the x (X) format, a non-zero result

-point, even if no digits follow the point (normally, a
+a decimal point, even if no digits follow the point

-decimal point only appears in the results of those
+(normally, a decimal point only appears in the results

-formats if a digit follows the decimal point).
-For g
+of those formats if a digit follows the decimal

-and G formats, trailing zeros are not removed from the
+point).
+For g and G formats, trailing zeros are not

 - A minus sign which specifies left adjustment of the